Wet Location Egress Signage Explained

 Quick Specs & AHJ Checklist

-• Electrical: 120/277 VAC input, status LED, push‑to‑test; self‑diagnostics optional.
+• Electrical: 120/277 VAC input, status LED, push-to-test; optional self-diagnostics.

-• Battery: 90‑minute emergency operation; low‑temp/heater options as required.
+• Battery: ≥90-minute emergency operation; low-temp/heater options as required.

-• Listings: UL 924, “Suitable for Wet Locations”; enclosure ratings (NEMA 4/4X and/or IP65/IP66) as conditions require.
+• Listings: UL 924; marked “Suitable for Wet Locations.”
+Enclosure ratings (NEMA 4/4X and/or IP65/IP66) as conditions require.

 Mini AHJ Checklist

-• UL 924 listed & marked “Wet Location” ✅
+• UL 924 listed & clearly marked “Wet Location” ✅

-• NEMA/IP rating appropriate (hose‑down, coastal, etc.) ✅
+• NEMA/IP rating matches environment (hose-down, coastal, chemical) ✅

 • All penetrations sealed; gaskets evenly compressed ✅